masterrr/blog/about.md

 ![img160](/assets/pic/biopic.jpg)

+### 2020

+### 2019

+Recognized as an Exceptional Talent in Digital Technology by the UK Government.

+First trip to Colorado ⛰ and Hawaii  🏝

+### 2018

+First trip to Tuscany 🇮🇹 and first trip to Iceland

+Helped build YBC in London.

+### 2017

+Joined Facebook UK in London.

+###

 Dmitry Kurilo is a software engineer.
 He lives in London, UK.

 In 2013, co-founded ["Dry Fire Timer"](http://dryfiretimer.com/) which makes people become better at their sports.
 More than 1000 copies distributed, mostly in the US.